oruga-ui/oruga/packages/docs-next/index.md

 features:
   - icon: 👍
     title: CSS framework agnostic
-    details: No dependency on a specific CSS framework/library but you can easily integrate the components with one of them because they are fully customizable in different ways
+    details: No specific CSS framework/library dependency, but you can easily integrate one of them, as oruga is fully customisable in many ways.
   - icon: 💪
     title: Components with steroids
-    details: Most of the components aren't a simple wrapper of native elements but they add new and custom features
+    details: Most components aren't just wrappers around native elements, but add new and custom functionality ahead.
   - icon: 🪶
     title: Lightweight
-    details: No other internal dependency (except for Vue.js) and import only components that you need
+    details: Oruga has no other internal dependencies (except for Vue.js), and you can import only the components you need.
 ---
 <div style="padding: 1rem; display: flex; align-items: center; justify-content: center;">
   <Carbon />